jotavare/jotavare.github.io/valgrind_cheatsheet/tips.md

 ## **TIPS**

-- Output Line Numbers:
-    - Refactor: Compile with `-g` flag for debug information.
+- Compile with `-g` flag for debug information.
-- Slow Programs:
-    - Refactor: Test with small workloads to isolate issues.
+- Test with small workloads to isolate issues.
 Profile code for bottlenecks.
-- Error Overload:
-    - Refactor: Fix initial errors to potentially resolve subsequent ones.
+- Fix initial errors to potentially resolve subsequent ones.
-- Valgrind Integration:
-    - Refactor: Use Valgrind's `--vgdb-error` and `--vgdb-stop-at` options for GDB debugging integration.
+- Use Valgrind's `--vgdb-error` and `--vgdb-stop-at` options for GDB debugging integration.